puppetlabs/puppetlabs-docker_platform/README.md

 ### Full Basic Example

-To install docker, download a Ubuntu image, and run a Ubuntu-based container that does nothing except run the init process, you can use the following example manifest:
+To install Docker, download a Ubuntu image, and run a Ubuntu-based container that does nothing except run the init process, you can use the following example manifest:

 ```puppet